mwb86/git-basics/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

 ## Objectives

-- Manage change in a project.
-- Track changes in a project.
-- Isolate and "Sandbox" change.
-- Undo changes in a project.
-- View changes in a project.
-- Document changes in a project.
+- Initialize a git repository in order to track changes.
+- Place new or changed files into the staging area to prepare them for a commit.
+- Remove files from the staging area before a commit.
+- Commit new and changed files to a git repository.

 ## Prerequisites
 - Complete Chapter 2 of Fundamentals.